 Specifications

-- Aft belted lavatory jump seat (not for takeoff and landing)
+- Configuration: 9 passengers, double club seating, aft belted lavatory, jump seat (not for takeoff and landing).

 About this Model